diShine-digital-agency/SHINE-Code-System/CODE_OF_CONDUCT.md

 ## Enforcement

-Report issues privately to **conduct@dishine.it**.
+Report issues privately to **kevin@dishine.it**.
 Maintainers will review within 5 business days and take appropriate action, which may include warnings, temporary bans, or permanent removal from project spaces.

 ## Attribution